A B C D E F G H I J M N O P R S T V W

 Cash Overs/Shorts

-Cash overs/shorts become apparent when end of day reports indicate that the funds taken in total more or less than the expected amount which indicate that the books do not balance.
-The cause of cash overs/shorts are operational errors and theft, respectively.
+Cash overs/shorts become apparent when end-of-day reports indicate that the funds taken in total are more or less than the expected amount, which indicates that the books do not balance.
+The causes of cash overs/shorts are operational errors and theft, respectively.

 Cause